AdaCore/spark2014/docs/ug/appendix.rst

 VC, until one of them succeeds or all fail.
 Interactive provers cannot be combined with other provers, so must appear on their own.

+Theorem Libraries
+^^^^^^^^^^^^^^^^^
+When |GNATprove| is used with a manual prover, the user can provide theorem libraries to use during the proof process.

+To do so, the user will need to set a proof directory (see :ref:`Project_Attributes` for more details on this directory).
+The user needs to create a folder with the same name as the chosen manual prover (the casing of the name is the same as passed to the switch ``--prover``) and put the library sources inside this folder.

+Finally, some additional fields need to be added to the prover configuration in the why3 configuration file (a basic example of prover configuration can be found in the following section :ref:`Coq`):

+* ``configure_build``: this field allows you to specify a command to configure the compilation of the theorem library.
+This command will be called each time a source file is added to the library.

+* ``build_commands``: this field allows you to specify a set of command which will be called sequentially to build your library.
+These commands will be called each time |GNATprove| runs the corresponding manual prover.
+  (In order to define multiple commands for this field, just set the field multiple times with different values, each time the field is set it adds a new element to the set of `build_commands`).

+Users can specify the path of the created library to their prover in the why3 configuration file with ``%o/user/<prover_name>``.
+The list of files considered for the library can be specified in the why3 configuration file with ``%f``.

+.. _Coq:

 Coq
 ---